53v3n3d4/Zukan-Icon-Theme/README.md

 - If rename `file-type-icons` to `v-file-type-icons`, and make the last folder in `Packages` directory, sublime icons will work
 - If rename `file-type-icons` to `z-file-type-icons`, and make the last folder in `Packages` directory, is not enough for svg icon to work.
 It was needed `zz-file-type-icons` to make svg icon work
 - If you use a theme that has sublime-syntax and tmPreferences, only icons, not present on theme, might show.
-- Temporary not show icons, use `disable package` at `Tools > Command Palette... > Package Control: Disable Package'.
+- Temporary not show icons, use `disable package` at `Tools > Command Palette... > Package Control: Disable Package`.
 Select `Zukan Icon Theme` on list

 ## File icon packages :alien: